yangkai004/Kaizen_fitness/README.md

 ***

 ## Target audience
 Kaizen Fitness is crafted for gym-goers and fitness enthusiasts seeking an interactive online space.
-It's tailored to individuals passionate about fitness, aiming to enhance their workout experiences and explore a digital platform dedicated to health and wellness.
+It's tailored to individuals passionate about fitness and improving themselves, aiming to enhance their workout experiences and explore a digital platform dedicated to health and wellness.

 ---